‘Mom’ legislators see their numbers, influence grow but barriers to elected office remain

 April Corbin Girnus of Nevada Current, Megan Henry of Ohio Capital Journal, Nancy Lavin of Rhode Island Current, Anna Liz Nichols of Michigan Advance, Jill Nolin of Georgia Recorder and Casey Smith of Indiana Capital Chronicle contributed to this report.

-The post ‘Mom’ legislators see their numbers, influence grow but barriers to elected office remain appeared first on South Dakota Searchlight.
+The post ‘Mom’ legislators see their numbers, influence grow but barriers to elected office remain appeared first on Oregon Capital Chronicle.